Wyoming OSHA Training

 Wyoming Labor Laws

-One of the top initiatives for Wyoming Safety-OSHA is providing businesses with free consultation service to help employers recognize and control potential safety and health hazards.
+One of the top initiatives for Wyoming OSHA is providing businesses with free consultation services to help employers recognize and control potential safety and health hazards.
 Part of this service includes the Safety and Health Achievement and Recognition Program, or SHARP.
 SHARP recognizes employers who operate exemplary safety and health programs, exempting them from OSHA's general scheduled inspections.
 For more information on this service, see SHARP's webpage.
 Wyoming OSHA helps businesses identify real and potential hazards and prevent or control them to minimize risk.
 The major elements of an effective health and safety plan in Wyoming are:

 - Management Commitment and Employee Involvement

 - Safety and Health Training

 Specific program information on these elements is available on the OSHA website.

 Wyoming's leading cause of workplace fatalities has recently been related to transportation and material moving.
 Though there can be many causes for this type of tragedy, backover, which occurs when a reversing vehicle hits a worker behind it, is common yet easily preventable.
 Nationwide, more than 70 workers were killed in this manner in 2011.

 The most cited standard, which also receives the highest penalties, is for fall prevention in construction.
 Falls commonly cause serious work-related injuries and deaths, and OSHA has many guidelines to help prevent them.

 - For more information about statewide health and safety regulations, see OSHA's website

 - For more information on backovers and how to prevent them, visit OSHA's website